Featured image: Harm’s Woods, Cook County

 If you don’t want to go down the chemical route, then a blended essential oil spray is an ethical and natural alternative.
 Choose Citronella, Oil of Lemongrass, Geranium, Jojoba, Peppermint, and Eucalyptus all of which have properties that repel insects whilst remaining kind to skin.
 Remember, essential oils should always be mixed in a base or a carrier oil like almond oil or coconut.
 They are too strong to be applied in an undiluted form to human skin and also should not be used for children.

-Focus on areas where your clothing meets your skin which is the border which chiggers are likely to focus on and travel across, so cuffs, collars, necklines, and the top of socks.
+Focus on areas where your clothing meets your skin which is the border that chiggers are likely to focus on and travel across, so cuffs, collars, necklines, and the top of socks.
 Keeping your skin covered completely is one way to ensure you stay free of chiggers and wearing clothing that has a tight weave makes it harder for the mites to penetrate.
 Avoid lying or sitting on the grass.
 Just by sitting in a chair or hammock where your feet are off the ground can reduce the incidence of chigger bites.
 Keeping the grass short on your lawn will also decrease the chigger population.
 If you are out for a walk then avoid walking in long grass or bushy areas with tall shrubs unless you are completely covered up with no areas of exposed skin.

 Treating itchy chigger bites